Level (video games): Level editor

 A level editor (also known as a map, campaign or scenario editor) is a game development tool used to design levels, maps, campaigns and virtual worlds for a video game.
 An individual involved with the development of game levels is a level designer or mapper.

 In some cases, the developer of a video game includes built-in level editing tools; for example, a track editor for a racing game.
 Other times they may release an official level editor for the game as a separate application.
 Sometimes players of the game develop fan-made level editors.

+Developing level editors will allow the game creator to use the same load- and rendering routines as the game itself, and may make it easier and more pleasant to create levels.
+Developers of FOSS-games may argue that a game is not complete until other users easily can add new levels.

 One of the first 3D games which became popular partially due to level editors and fan-made maps, other game addons, and other works related to the game, was Doom.
 The development of various third-party editors led to the formation of an online community trading fan-made maps.

 A level editor is often limited to designing levels for only a certain game engine.
 Developing a level editor takes a lot of time; it is more time- and cost-efficient to release multiple games using the same engine instead of developing a new engine and level editor for each game.
 As level editors generally allow for limited game-development work, to make larger changes to a game than simply adding new levels, a software development kit (SDK) is sometimes needed.